microsoft/fusion-dev-ebook/Book/PowerAppsFusionDev.md

 In Dataverse, each entity is tabular, with a default set of columns also defined by the Open Data Initiative.
 You can view the definition of a table using the *Edit* command for that entity in the list of tables.
 You can extend a table with your own columns, but as before, it's good practice to use existing columns wherever possible.
 The example below shows the default definition of the *Account* table.

 > **NOTE:**
 > You can modify the display name of tables and columns without changing their names.
-The display names are the default labels that appear on forms in a Power App.
+The display names are the default labels that appear on forms in Power Apps.

 ![The Account table in Dataverse][77]